telltaleatheist/clippy/README.md

-# Clippy Development Guide
+# ClipChimp Development Guide

-This guide provides comprehensive documentation for developers working on the Clippy video downloader application.
+This guide provides comprehensive documentation for developers working on the ClipChimp video downloader application.
 It covers the architecture, component structure, and implementation details necessary for development and troubleshooting.

 ## Architecture Overview

-Clippy is built using a modern web application architecture with Electron as the container:
+ClipChimp is built using a modern web application architecture with Electron as the container:

 ### Backend (NestJS)